Pick the one you want most

 Family Screening is Critical

 Due to the relatively high heritability of sleep apnea, screening first-degree relatives of patients is critical, particularly those with more severe disease.
-If a family member snores loudly or appears extremely sleepy during the day, they should be carefully assessed for sleep apnea.
+If a family member snores loudly or appears extremely sleepy during the day, they should be carefully assessed for sleep apnea through a comprehensive sleep study.
+The apnea-hypopnea index, measured during a sleep study, provides objective evidence of sleep-disordered breathing severity and helps guide treatment decisions.

 Precision Medicine is Coming

 During the last several years, there have been very large genetic studies, including up to several hundred thousand individuals, looking at risk genes.
 New genetic markers have been uncovered that differ based on ancestry and sex.
-This may ultimately lead to precision medicine for specific presentations of sleep apnea.
+This may ultimately lead to precision medicine for specific presentations of obstructive sleep apnea syndrome.

 Environmental Factors Still Matter